-Our Student Council is a great extended learning opportunity for students who like to organise events or get their views heard.
+Our Student Councils are a great extended learning opportunity for students who like to organise events or get their views heard.
 We are constantly striving to further promote student voice as a positive force for change in our school and community.

 What is our Student Council for?